abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 Unconditional love is a broad and complex topic, for a starting point,  I love the simplicity and the practicality of Louise Hay’s teaching.
 She spent her whole career helping people to love themself unconditionally, and heal their life  emotionally and physically in the process.
 According to Louise, everyone is responsible to love themself unconditionally, it is essential to their well-being and personal growth.
 Some of her suggestions to make oneself feel loved:

-<p style="margin-left: 10%;">- Stop criticizing, judging, and blaming yourself
+<p style="margin-left: 10%;">- Stop criticizing, judging, or blaming yourself

 </p>

 <p style="margin-left: 10%;">- Take good care of your health: nutrition, sleep, exercise, supportive relationships </p>

-<p style="margin-left: 10%;">- Accept yourself as you are with all your qualities and flaws</p>
+<p style="margin-left: 10%;">- Accept yourself as you are, with all your qualities and flaws</p>

 <p style="margin-left: 10%;">- Be kind and cherish yourself</p>